Health Topics

 Are there any risks to the test?

 You may have a little bruising, bleeding, or soreness at the biopsy site.
-If these symptoms last longer than a few days or they get worse, tell your provider.
+If these symptoms last longer than a few days or they get worse, talk to your provider.

 What do the results mean?